leegee/html5-pcm-visual/README.md

 # pcm-visual

-An aid to visualising PCM wave files
+An aid to visualising PCM wave files in Chrome.

 Provides `<pcm-realtime>` and `<pcm-onload>`.

+This was experimental - indeed, the API has been depracted.
+This code may be updated.

 ## Installation